-You need to take the initial level assessment test to prove that you can speak, listen, read and write in English in order to meet your course entry conditions and requirements.
+You need to take the initial level assessment test in order to meet LEC course entry conditions and requirements.

 You are strongly advised to read our page on TESTS before you apply for a course at Liverpool English Centre.